google/mangle/readthedocs/datalog.md

 (Mangle Datalog also supports the older notation `:-` instead of `⟸`.)

 This rule involves variables `ID` and `Name`.
-When we use variables, there is a condition that needs to be met, which we describe below.
+Note that they appear both on the left-hand side (the *head*) as well as the right-hand side (the *body*) of the `⟸`.

-Conceptually, we can imagine that a Datalog engine will try out all possible combination of values that could lead to a match for each atom in the body.
-When this is successful, the engine uses the variable assignment to create a new fact.
+Conceptually, we can imagine that a Datalog engine will try out all possible combinations of values that produce a match for all atoms in the body.
+When this is successful, the engine uses the variable assignment to create a new fact from the head.
+In reality, there are faster ways to find all matches.

-Rules are connected to databases in more than one way:
+Rules are connected to databases in several ways:

-- a rule mentions atom, which match rows in tables - a simple query
+- each atom in a rule body is like a simple database query
-- we can think of rules as a database queries
+- the rule as a whole is also a (more complex) database query
-- we can also think of rules as defining a new table `teacher` and populating it with a subset of the rows from table `volunteer`.
+- since rules come with predicate names, they also *define* a new table of results (say, a new `teacher` table in the example above) which can be queried again.

+Using rules to infer new facts from existing ones is called deduction in logic.
+For this reason, Datalog systems are often called deductive database systems.

 ## Multiple atoms and multiple rules

+We will now briefly see how to combine queries.
-Our example is not very realistic, as every volunteer has exactly one skill.
-Let's fix this:
+Iit is likely that a volunteer has more than one skill.
+Let's expand the
+example:

 | ID | Name | Skills |
 |----|------|-------|